Pretty Please (Dua Lipa song): Reception

-Writing for, Pitchfork Anna Gaca noted that "Pretty Please" is the closest Future Nostalgia comes to being a "vulnerable or revealing" ballad.
-Vulture's Craig Jenkins called it a "flurry of pick up lines" that Lipa "knocks out of the park" with her vocal delivery.
+For Pitchfork Anna Gaca noted that "Pretty Please" is the closest Future Nostalgia comes to being a "vulnerable or revealing" ballad.
+Vulture's Craig Jenkins called it a "flurr[y] of pick up lines" that Lipa "knocks out of the park" with her vocal delivery.
 In USA Today, Patrick Ryan named the song a "shimmering bedroom anthem".
-Billboard's Bianca Gracie named it "wink-filled".
+Billboard's Bianca Gracie saw the song as "wink-filled".
 Chris Taylor from The Line of Best Fit called it a "slow burner" that takes one "to a dancefloor right before the lights come up".
-Bailey Slater of Wonderland called the song a "seductive slow burner" with "a timeless charm that grows with each listen".
-Daniel Megarry of the Gay Times called it "a cute bop that gets better with each listen".
+Bailey Slater of Wonderland labeled the song a "seductive slow burner", insisting that the song's intemporal character became clearer with multiple listenings.
+Similarly, Daniel Megarry, of the Gay Times, called it "a cute bop that gets better with each listen".
 Exclaim!'s Brad Garcia named the song "smooth grooving" while Maura Johnston in Entertainment Weekly called it "skeletal".

 Hal Kitchen of 25 Years Later named "Pretty Please" one of the best songs of 2020.
-The Midland refix was nominated for Best Remix/Edit at the 2020 DJ Mag Best of British Awards.
-As an album track on Future Nostalgia, "Pretty Please" charted at number 48 in Lithuania, 79 in Slovakia and 101 in Portugal.
+The Midland "refix" was nominated for Best Remix/Edit at the 2020 DJ Mag Best of British Awards.
+As an album track on Future Nostalgia, "Pretty Please" charted at number 48 in Lithuania, number 79 in Slovakia and number 101 in Portugal.
 It also charted at number 70 on the UK Official Audio Streaming Chart.
 In June 2022, Music Canada awarded the song a gold certification for selling 40,000 track-equivalent units in Canada.